 Now hand out the Blank Map Puzzle.
 In this worksheet, students are given a blank map and using clues they must fill in the rest of the map.
 Give them some time to work it out and then go over it as a group, or have students correct each other (Answers are here).

 For homework or next class, you can have students do a number of activities.

 Describe their home.
-Have students write a short paragraph using these prepositions to describe where they live.If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+Have students write a short paragraph using these prepositions to describe where they live.If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.